rsvim/rfc/4-WindowsAndBuffers/1-NormalBuffer.md

 > Written by @linrongbin16, first created at 2024-11-21, last modified at 2024-11-27.

-This RFC describes the normal buffer that maps the file content in filesystem to the memory inside editor.
-Here we propose two manners for data syncing between buffers and filesystems: async and sync.
+This RFC describes the normal buffer that maps the file content from filesystem to the memory managed by editor.

+Here we propose two ways of data syncing between the in-memory buffers and files on filesystems: async and sync.
+Finally we choose the sync way to implement this to avoid data racing issue, but I think it still worth to give both of the design works.

-## States
+## Background

+Note: the normal buffer can also be called file buffer because it is mostly presented as a file in filesystem.

 There are several read/write operations about normal buffer\[[1](#references)\]: